Delivering Python Based Applications For Windows Users

 data_files = Mydata_files)

-7) Now, to generate .exe file in the required directory use following command in command prompt:
+7. Now, to generate .exe file in the required directory, use the following command in the command prompt:

 python setup.py py2exe

-8) If exe is created successfully then as aftereffect two folders will be formed.
-These are named as dist and these will be created within the same directory.
-You will also find exe in dist folder.
+8. Two folders will be formed if the exe is created successfully.
+These are named dist, and these will be created within the same directory.
+You will also find the exe in the dist folder.

-9) Now you are ready to deploy the application by simply placing these folders on the client machine without installing any programming language packages!
+9. Now, you can deploy the application by placing these folders on the client machine without installing any programming language packages!

 pip install pyinstaller

-I would recommend using Pyinstaller as it is easy to create exe using pyinstaller than py2exe.
-Pyinstaller needs only single command to create exe whereas py2exe requires setup.py script to be created first and then command to create exe.
+I would recommend using Pyinstaller as it is easier to create exe using Pyinstaller than py2exe.
+Pyinstaller needs only a single command to create exe, whereas py2exe requires a setup.py script to be created first and then a command to create exe.

 In case you want to know more about this, you can get in touch with me here: [email protected]